 At Worcester State University, you will gain a strong understanding of the scientific method–and the methods and limitations of science that inform the challenges facing our physical world.

 At Worcester State, you will develop a solid understanding of the principles of central science through hands-on experimentation and research.
-Our curriculum emphasizes hands-on preparation, competence with instrumental techniques, teamwork, problem-solving, and interdisciplinary collaboration.
-We offer students extensive contact with modern equipment and abundant research opportunities.
-Our department’s strong reputation, location and ACS certification provides a solid training for graduate school and industry positions.
+The Chemistry Department’s curriculum emphasizes hands-on preparation, competence with instrumental techniques, teamwork, problem-solving, and interdisciplinary collaboration.
+It offers students extensive contact with modern equipment and abundant research opportunities.
+The Department’s strong reputation, location and ACS certification provides a solid training for graduate school and industry positions.